hyungmogu/udacity-cloud-devops-project-5/README.md

 1. type `make test_local` in terminal to run unit tests

 ### Load Test
-1. go to `backend` folder in terminal from project root folder
+1. go to the project root folder
 2. type `make setup_minikube` in terminal if not done.
 3. fill out the following fields in `.env` file located in the project root folder.
     - "AWS_S3_BUCKET"